cran/brinton/README.md

 This package introduces:

 -   `wideplot()` graphics for exploring the structure of a dataset through a grid of variables and graphic types.
 -   `longplot()` graphics, which present the entire catalog of available graphics for representing one particular variable or a limited selection of variables using a grid of graphic types and variations on these types.
-  - `matrixplot()` graphics, a generalization of a matrix plot in the sense that the graphic that is replicated in each cell of the matrix can be selected from the catalogue of bivariate graphics.
+-   `matrixplot()` graphics, a generalization of a pairs plot in the sense that the graphic that is replicated in each cell of the matrix can be selected from the catalogue of bivariate graphics.
 -   `plotup()` function, which complements the previous three functions in that it presents a particular graphic for a specific variable or a limited number of variables of a dataset.